vanus-labs/vanus-connect/connectors/source-kafka/README.md

 > { "name": "Jason", "age": "30" }
 ```

-A Kafka message convert to CloudEvent looks like:
+It will be converted to CloudEvent this way:

 ``` JSON
 {